 Timothy J. Haney, Ph.D., is serving as the founding Director of the CCDR.
-Dr. Haney is Associate Professor of Sociology at Mount Royal University.
+Dr. Haney is a Professor of Sociology at Mount Royal University.
 His research and teaching expertise are in the sociology of disaster, environmental sociology, and urban sociology.
 Dr. Haney lived in New Orleans during Hurricane Katrina and has spent much of his career doing research on post-Katrina New Orleans, as well as more recent work on the Deepwater Horizon oil spill.
 He is currently engaged in two SSHRC-funded projects related to the 2013 Southern Alberta flood.
 Within these interests, his work focuses on how families prepare for, evacuate from, and recover from catastrophic events.
 His work has appeared in scholarly journals such as Sociological Quarterly, Social Science Research, Journal of Urban Affairs, Canadian Review of Sociology and Critical Sociology.

 Kennedy is pursuing her Bachelor of Arts in Sociology at Mount Royal University.
 She plans on achieving her Master's in Disaster and Emergency Preparedness in the near future, as she holds an interest in disaster sociology and disaster recovery.
 Recently, she co-presented at the Fifth Regional Platform for Disaster Risk Reduction in the Americas, advocating for children and youth inclusion in disaster risk reduction policy making.
 She also attended the 2015 Environmental Sociology field school to New Orleans, Louisiana in which she learned about the impact of disaster on both people and the environment.
 Kennedy looks forward to working with the CCDR and the experience gained from doing so.